 - How much are you able to invest in getting started in the sport right now?
 A local bike shop where employees don’t work on commission will be motivated to help you get the right bike for your needs and not necessarily one in their shop.

-Each different type of frame design and the components are incredibly engineered for the specific type of riding you’re doing.
+Each different type of bike and its components are incredibly engineered for the specific type of riding you’re doing.
 The following few categories will get you headed in the right direction.

 - Designed for riding on paved roads with narrower tires for speed and efficiency.

 - Drop handlebars for aerodynamics and multiple hand positions and meant to go farther, faster.

 - Sub-categories include criterium racing, endurance riding, and fitness.